 CEA has been caught repeatedly submitting fraudulent letters

 In September of 2016, a group of Ohio property owners asked the postal inspection service and FERC to conduct a criminal review of CEA.
 CEA had sent 347 letters to FERC supportive of a pipeline proposed by Nexus Gas Transmission, using the names of local residents, including an Ohio man who has been dead since 1998.
-The complaint can be viewed on FERC’s website, and includes affidavits from 14 Ohio residents who deny writing letters approving the pipeline as well as giving permission to the CEA to write letters on their behalf.
-Spectra Energy is a partner in the construction of The Nexus Gas Transmission line.
-It is also a member of CEA.
+Spectra Energy, which has since been purchased by Enbridge, is a partner in the construction of the Nexus pipeline along with DTE Energy.
+Both are members of CEA.